-$l_{\lambda}(\boldsymbol{\lambda }_t,t)^{-1}$ and $l_z(\mathbf{Z}_t,t)^{-1}$ are the left inverse, and the expectation is taken over the approximate posterior process defined by Eq. (\ref{approx}).
-The functions $u_\lambda$ and $u_z$ need to fulfill the Novikov condition \cite{li2020scalable}, which ensures that the drift and diffusion terms of the SDE are well-defined and that the process remains consistent with the requirements of stochastic calculus.
+The terms \( l_{\lambda}(\boldsymbol{\lambda}_t, t)^{-1} \) and \( l_z(\mathbf{Z}_t, t)^{-1} \) represent the left inverses, with the expectation being taken over the approximate posterior process defined by Equation (\ref{approx}).The functions $u_\lambda$ and $u_z$ need to fulfill the Novikov condition \cite{li2020scalable}, which ensures that the drift and diffusion terms of the SDE are well-defined and that the process remains consistent with the requirements of stochastic calculus.

-All estimates of stochastic differential equation (SDE) paths and gradients are simulated and computed using cutting-edge SDE solvers, as outlined in the work by \cite{li2020scalable}.
+All estimates of stochastic differential equation (SDE) paths and gradients are simulated and computed using state-of-the-art SDE solvers, as outlined in the work by \cite{li2020scalable}.
 Furthermore, to address large-scale data challenges efficiently, we can utilize mini-batch surrogates for likelihood optimization.
-This approach harnesses concepts from backpropagation introduced by \cite{rezende2014stochastic} and stochastic optimization techniques such as those discussed by \cite{amari1993backpropagation,hoffman2013stochastic,salimbeni2017doubly}.
-By employing mini-batch surrogates, we can effectively optimize likelihood functions for models handling significant amounts of data while retaining computational efficiency.
+This approach uses ideas from backpropagation introduced in \cite{rezende2014stochastic} and stochastic optimization techniques such as those discussed in \cite{amari1993backpropagation,hoffman2013stochastic,salimbeni2017doubly}.
+By employing mini-batch surrogates, we can optimize likelihood functions for models handling significant amounts of data while retaining computational efficiency,